 Each Guild, in addition to being a social outlet, works to raise funds for special CCS projects, chosen by that Guild, to support the general work of the Society.
 Each Guild partners with one of the schools served by the Society through the Adopt-A-School Program.
 Through this program the Guild makes donations to schools for the purchase of school library books, recreational equipment, gifts for needy students and their families, art supplies or to fulfill special requests submitted by the school principals.

 Guilds are an intricate part of the society working in partnership both with the Washington Chapter and the schools we serve to meet the needs of children in this area.
-If you are interested in joining a Guild, starting a Guild or would like more information please contact us at email@example.com.
+If you are interested in joining a Guild, starting a Guild or would like more information please contact Stephanie at firstname.lastname@example.org.